Australia's Victoria state calls for patience on end of COVID-19 lockdown | Health

 Snap lockdowns, regional border controls and tough restrictions on movement have largely helped Australia escape the higher COVID-19 numbers in many other developed countries.
 So far the country has reported more than 30,100 cases and 910 deaths.
 Data from ANZ bank showed total spending in Victoria slumped 49% in the first three days of lockdown compared with the prior week, as the lockdown shut most of the state's economy.

-The latest outbreak has put the federal government under pressure after fresh cases were linked to a care centre for senior citizens in the city amid a sluggish COVID-19 vaccine national rollout.
-The Australian government defended the pace of the vaccine rollout in care centres for seniors, though authorities have not yet disclosed how many workers and residents in the care centres have been inoculated.
+The latest outbreak in Victoria has put the federal government under pressure after fresh cases were linked to a care centre for senior citizens in the city amid a sluggish COVID-19 vaccine national rollout.
+The Australian government defended the pace of the vaccine rollout in care centres for seniors, though authorities have not yet disclosed how many of their workers and residents have been inoculated.

 Australia's nationwide vaccination programme missed its initial dosage targets amid supply issues and a policy change that restricted AstraZeneca vaccines for people under 50 over blood clot concerns.
 The number of total vaccine doses administered topped four million last Thursday, a target authorities had pledged to hit by end-March.